 '''

+Declaring queue

-channel = await connection.channel()
+queue = await channel.declare_queue("hello")

 '''

 At that point we're ready to send a message.
 Our first message will just contain a string Hello World! and we want to send it to our hello queue.

 In RabbitMQ a message can never be sent directly to the queue, it always needs to go through an exchange.
 But let's not get dragged down by the details - you can read more about exchanges in the third part of this tutorial.
 All we need to know now is how to use a default exchange identified by an empty string.
 This exchange is special - it allows us to specify exactly to which queue the message should go.
 The queue name needs to be specified in the routing_key parameter: